oxygenxml/oxygen-git-client-addon/README.md

 # Git Support Plugin

-This add-on contributes a Git client directly in Oxygen XML Editor/Author/Developer, as a side-view.
+This add-on contributes a Git client directly in Oxygen XML Editor/Author/Developer, as a side-view, available Oxygen's Editor and DITA UI perspectives.

 ## Installation